000Pilaas000/MIND-OPTIMIZERS/README.md

 # MIND-OPTIMIZERS
-All coders store files here, regardless of it being python, html, css
+All coders store files here, regardless of it being python, html, css.
+You can even suggest changes.

 Yayy